Want to grow moss in your yard? Here’s how my dad grew a full moss lawn & path!

 Moss lawn cons

-- It’s not grass
+- It’s not a grassy lawn

 - It can get kind of muddy, especially during rainy times